mwidjaja1/DSOnMacARM/README.md

 Each recipe for Python Packages appear to flip-flop between wanting Conda version 4.9.0 or something newer.
 If you have to jump around to make things work, remember the command is `conda install conda=PUT_VERSION_HERE`.

 ### TensorFlow
 [Apple has created a TensorFlow](https://github.com/apple/tensorflow_macos) that is optimized for their ARM Processors and GPUs.
 I wrote the instructions to install this on TensorFlow for Apple and these instructions are at https://github.com/apple/tensorflow_macos/issues/153.

-### PyTorch
-At the time this section was written, Nov 27 2020, PyTorch had a merge request that has been merged to add ARM Compilation (https://github.com/pytorch/pytorch/pull/48275) but this has not been oficially released.
-This means, to use PyTorch, you must compile PyTorch on your own.
-Furthermore even if you go down this route, several PyTorch 'side' packages do not work, such as TorchVision.

-If you still want to install PyTorch, you'll want to first install Python using Miniforge linked above.
-After doing that, you should be able to follow the 'Build from Source' instructions at https://github.com/pytorch/pytorch#from-source.
-I don't think I needed Homebrew nor anything from it, but if you do, I am using a 'Rosetta compiled' version of Homebrew.
+Note that because Apple forked TensorFlow, you may not get all of the latest advancements from TensorFlow, so this route may not be ideal for cutting edge research.

 ---

 ## Software that is kind of ARM Ready
 - [MATLAB](https://www.mathworks.com/matlabcentral/answers/641925-is-matlab-supported-on-apple-silicon-macs?s_tid=srchtitle): The latest version can run under Rosetta, with a few exceptions for some packages.
 An ARM Version is in development but there's no release date as of yet.
--  [Visual Studio Code](https://code.visualstudio.com/insiders/): There is an ARM version but only for the 'Beta' Insiders Track which is linked here.
-The regular version works perfectly well using Rosetta emulation.
 - [Docker](https://www.docker.com/blog/expanding-dockers-developer-preview-program/): Update as of 12/10, there is a Developer Preview Program to test an Apple Silicon Docker.

+As of 04/2021, Visual Studio Code is ARM native.